-7. The duty to share information can be as important as the duty to protect service user's confidentiality good practice to record the reasons for this decision and discuss them with the requester.
+7. The duty to share information can be as important as the duty to protect service user's confidentiality

 Health and social care professionals should have the confidence to share information in the best interests of their service users within the framework set out by these principles.
 They should be supported by the policies of their employers, regulators and professional bodies